Resources on Unconscious Bias

 - Interrupting Bias in the Faculty Search Process.
 The University of Washington’s ADVANCE Center for Institutional Change created a training video and facilitation guide to help faculty search committees uncover and address unconscious bias in the faculty candidate evaluation process.

 Set forth below is a list of specific interventions for addressing unconscious bias in the context of faculty recruitment.
 The strategies, adapted principally from WISELI's Searching for Excellence and Diversity® Guide (see pages 52-60), are grounded in research, including the studies listed in the bibliography below.
+All of these strategies are also reflected in the Faculty Search Guidelines.

 - Set ground rules for search committee meetings (e.g.: no interrupting other committee members).